 Three years later in 1971 after being awarded a number of contracts, the brothers founded Centurion, so named to encapsulate their then vision of owning and operating 100 trucks.
 They soon achieved this lofty aspiration and today, Centurion owns and operates more than 2,000 vehicle assets, travelling the distance to the moon and back every week providing essential goods for a number of industries and regions in Western Australia, the Northern Territory, Northern NSW and Queensland.

-Since its foundation, Centurion has invested in developing one of the most extensive logistics networks throughout Australia with regional distribution centres in Brisbane, Broome, Carnarvon, Darwin, Derby, Emerald, Kalgoorlie, Karratha, Kununurra, Mackay, Newman, Port Hedland, Rockhampton and Tom Price.
+Since its foundation, Centurion has invested in developing one of the most extensive logistics networks throughout Australia with regional distribution centres in Brisbane, Broome, Carnarvon, Darwin, Derby, Emerald, Kalgoorlie, Karratha, Kununurra, Mackay, Newman, Perth, Port Hedland, Rockhampton, Tom Price and Townsville.

 To build value and capability in the business Centurion has also made a number of strategic investments including the acquisition of Brambles in 1999, Hampton’s Transport in 2010 and OGT in 2011, a move that underpinned Centurion’s entry into the oil and gas industry.